zeruFili/car-rental-backend/README.md

 - **Create Cars**: Add new cars with options to update and delete.
 The functionality includes a payment integration with Chapa.
 - **User Authentication**:  Users can log in using their credentials.
 This includes verification for car owners and license validation for both owners and renters.
+- **Booking Management**: Users can book cars, view their booking history, and manage reservations.
 ## Installation

 To use the car rental backend, clone the repository and install any required dependencies: